Sealed-Intelligence/Sealed-Intelligence/docs/admin_guide/getting_started.md

         - Operating system: Deep Learning on Linux
         - Version: Deep Learning VM with CUDA + Pytorch M131
         - Size: 100
+    - Create
-    - "Networking" tab
+    - After Creation:
+        - Click on the instance, in Network interface click 'View details' under 'Network details'.
+        - Create VPC firewall rule
-        - Allow HTTP traffic
+        - Allow inbound **TCP 5000**

 ### Step 2: Create a PostgreSQL DB
 This will be used as the internal database for the app.
 There is no need to add any tables; Sealed Intelligence will create those on startup.
 Note down the following info: **host name**, **database name**, **port**, **username** and **password**.